Home Remedies to Reduce my Cat's Fever

 To reduce your cat's fever, you should keep your cat in a warm, dry room that is not prone to dampness, cold drafts, excessive heat or frequent temperature changes.
 The cat's resting place is very important to ensure the fever breaks and its temperature returns back to normal.
 The cat must be as comfortable as possible, relaxed and calm, so it can make a swift recovery.

 Nutrition also plays an important role in recovery and lowering fever: poor nutrition can worsen the cat's health and might even be the cause of your cat's illness to begin with.
 Pay close attention to the ingredients used in your cat's food while also making sure it's getting the right food for its weight, breed and age.
-For more information, see our article on how to choose the right food for your cat.

 Home remedies for a cat's fever